kilrau/Lightning-Swap-PoC-v2/LIGHTNING-00-install.md

 2. `LTCD` - full node, connected to the litecoin chain
 3. `LND-BTC` - lightning network daemon for the BTC network
 4. `LND-LTC` - lightning network daemon for the LTC network
-5. `XUD` - ExchnageUnion's decentralized exchange layer.
-Optionaly this `XUD` can be replaced with a `swap-resolver` - a simulator for [XUD](https://github.com/exchangeunion/xud), passing on payment hashes and pre-images between the `LND-BTC` and `LND-LTC` instances.
+5. `XUD*` - ExchnageUnion's decentralized exchange layer [XUD](https://github.com/exchangeunion/xud) is being simulated by the `swap-resolver`.
+This component is passing payment hashes and pre-images between the `LND-BTC` and `LND-LTC` instances.

+[TBD - do we want to remove XUD and xuclie from this guide?]

 ## Multiple Exchanges
 We are going to setup two exchanges on a single machine.
 For that we would need to run 2x5 processes.
 In this guide we will share the `BTCD` and `LTCD` instances between the two exchanges, so we'll only need 8 processes.